N0edL/HaCasa-Next/docs/index.md

 ## What is HaCasa?

-Originally created to bring a clean, minimalistic dashboard to Home Assistant, **HaCasa** focused on being beautiful, simple, and family-friendly.
-With HaCasa Next, we build upon that vision by adding polish, new features, and future-focused tweaks.
+Originally the sole purpose of HaCasa is to provide a modern, minimalistic dashboard for Home Assistant.
+It is designed to be easy to use and customize, while still providing a professional look and feel.
+The SOAP (significant other acceptance parameters) is a key aspect of the design, ensuring that the interface is not only functional and understandable but also visually appealing to everyone in your household.

 ## Theme + Cards = ❤️